magician-project/magician-project/framework.md

 - `Human`: deals with the acquisition of the human pose and the consequent motion forecasting;
 - `ProcessAnalysis`, `ProcessOptimisation`, `ToolOptimisation`: contains, at different levels, all offline algorithms entitled to analyse the robot-provided data from the production floor in order to analyse and optimise the robot parameters, as well as to improve generalisation capabilities of the provided solution.

-Within each package we expect that multiple nodes are running.
+Within each module we expect that multiple nodes are running.
-It also true that a single node implementation might span over multiple packages; an example is the XBot2 hardware interface that will most probably expose the `Controller` interfaces with a strict connection to the `HardwareInterface`.
+It also true that a single component might implement features of multiple modules; an example is XBot2, that will most probably expose the `Controller` interfaces with a strict connection to the `HardwareInterface`.

-From a high level perspective, this is the main interaction between the components:
+From a high level perspective, this is the main interaction between the modules:

 ```{plantuml}
 :width: 700px